openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-multisite.rst

 An autoscaling heat template can be used to deploy the application in the three regions.
 This template includes:

-* Web Servers, running Apache.
+* Web servers running Apache.

 * Appropriate ``user_data`` to populate the central DNS servers upon instance launch.

-* Appropriate Telemetry alarms that maintain state of the application and allow for handling of region or instance failure.
+* Appropriate Telemetry alarms that maintain the application state and allow for handling of region or instance failure.

 Another autoscaling Heat template can be used to deploy a distributed